-The intensity type to use the calculation of the baseline range.
+The intensity type to use when setting the buffer range.
 Total integrated intensity 'total', mean intensity 'mean', intensity at a particular q value 'q_val', intensity in a given q range 'q_range'.
 Use of q_val or q_range requires the corresponding parameter to be provided. - q_val (float, optional) If int_type is 'q_val', the q value used for the intensity is set by this parameter. - q_range (list, optional) This should have two entries, both floats.
 The first is the minimum q value of the range, the second the maximum q value of the range.
-If int_type is 'q_range', the q range used for the intensity is set by this parameter. - window_size (int, optional) The size of the average window used when calculating Rg and MW.
+If int_type is 'q_range', the q range used for the intensity is set by this parameter. - already_subtracted (bool, optional) Whether the series is already subtracted.
+If True, any buffer_range input is ignored and the series unsubtracted profiles are set as the subtracted profiles.
+Defaults to False - window_size (int, optional) The size of the average window used when calculating Rg and MW.
 So if the window is 5, 5 a window is size 5 is slid along the series, and profiles in that window are averaged before being used to calculate Rg and MW.
 For example, frames 1-5, 2-6, 3-7, etc would be averaged and then have Rg and MW calculated from that average. - settings (bioxtasraw.RAWSettings.RAWSettings, optional) RAW settings containing relevant parameters.
-If provided, sim_test, sim_cor, and sim_threshold are overridden by the values in the settings. - min_iter (int, optional) The minimum number of iterations for calculating the integral baseline correction.
-Overridden if settings are provided. - max_iter (int, optional) The maximum number of iterations for calculating the integral baseline correction.
-Overridden if settings are provided. - calc_thresh (float, optional) If the ratio of the scattering profile intensity to the average buffer intensity is greater than this threshold, the Rg and MW for the profile is calculated.
-Defaults to 1.02. - error_weight (bool, optional) Whether to use error weighting when calculating the Rg. - vp_density (float, optional) The density used for the Porod volume M.W. calculation in kDa/A^3.
+If provided, calc_thresh, sim_test, sim_cor, sim_thresh, err_weight, vp_density, vp_cutoff, vp_qmax, vc_protein, vc_cutoff, and vc_qmax are over-ridden by the values in the settings. - calc_thresh (float, optional) If the ratio of the scattering profile intensity to the average buffer intensity is greater than this threshold, the Rg and MW for the profile is calculated.
+Defaults to 1.02. - sim_test ({ 'CorMap'} str, optional) Sets the type of similarity test to be used.
+Currently only CorMap is supported as an option.
+Is overridden if settings are provided. - sim_cor({ 'Bonferroni', 'None'} str, optional) Sets the multiple testing correction to be used as part of the similarity test.
+Default is Bonferroni.
+Is overridden if settings are provided. - sim_thresh (float, optional) Sets the p value threshold for the similarity test.
+A higher value is a more strict test (range from 0-1).
+Is overridden if settings are provided. - error_weight (bool, optional) Whether to use error weighting when calculating the Rg. - vp_density (float, optional) The density used for the Porod volume M.W. calculation in kDa/A^3.
 Defaults to 0.8310(-3). - vp_cutoff ({''Default', '8/Rg', 'log(I0/I(q))', 'Manual''} str, optional) The method to use to calculate the maximum q value used for the Porod volume M.W. calculation.
 Defaults to 'Default' - vp_qmax (float, optional) The maximum q value to be used if the 'Manual' cutoff method is selected for the Porod volume M.W. calculation.
 Defaults to 0.5.